AlexanderGapanovich/CodeExampleApp/README.md

-Example of code with LiveData and Data binding, created according to MVVM scheema.
+An example of code with LiveData and Data binding, created according to MVVM scheema.